Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 Optional: RAID Array
 ____________________

 Running a virtual world involves manipulating a large volume of data.
-As all data will not fit in RAM, and should be preserved from all kinds of crashes (ex: for user informations, states of simulated elements, etc.), they must somehow be stored in non-volatile storage.
+As all data will not fit in RAM, and should be preserved from all kinds of crashes (ex: for user information, for the state of simulated elements, etc.), they must somehow be stored on a non-volatile storage.
 Yet they must remain readily available, within a few moments.

-As long as solid-state disks will not be generalized (still low capacity, questionable durability, high prices, etc.), we have to rely on hard disks.
+As long as solid-state disks will not be widely used for mass storage (they have still low capacity, questionable durability, high prices, etc.), we have to rely on hard disks.
 Sadly, failures occur quite frequently with them, and jumping back to the latest backup is not really an option: it would be too long to perform, and archives cannot be done frequently enough not to loose significant durations of player interactions.

 So we end up adding a layer of reliability to hard disks, thanks to RAID arrays.
 Getting a performance gain is not the first goal here.

 There are many kinds of RAID configurations: they can be done in hardware or software, and disks can be organized in various ways, including according to any of the `standard RAID levels <http://en.wikipedia.org/wiki/Standard_RAID_levels>`_.

 For most configurations, a RAID 5 looks like a good compromise between reliability and cost.

 Low-budget Orge servers can run on software RAID.
-Beside purchasing the right disks [#]_, one should consider determining which partitions should be mirrored (data only, or all, including problematic cases as ``/boot``), on which actual connectivity (disks may or, preferably, may not share a bus).
+Beside purchasing the right disks [#]_, one should consider determining which partitions should be mirrored (data only, or all, including problematic cases as ``/boot``), on which actual connectivity (disks may or, preferably may not, share a bus).

 Hardware RAID should been favoured whenever possible, for performances and reliability.
 A specific RAID card must then be bought, with its dedicated processor and memory.

 .. [#] At least three hard disks are needed for RAID 5, preferably from different manufacturers to avoid simultaneous failures, with same size and similar performances.
-A fourth disk can be useful as a spare disk, to reduce the vulnerability after a failure occurred.
+A fourth disk can be useful as a spare disk, to reduce the vulnerability duration, after a failure occurred.

-Beyond the set-up of the RAID array, some prior training is welcome to know exactly what should be done to recover after the crash of a disk, lest the data of the newly inserted spare disk overwrites the surviving ones, instead of the other way round.
+Beyond the set-up of the RAID array, some prior training is recommended, in order to know exactly what should be done to recover after the crash of a disk, lest, for example, the data of the newly inserted spare disk overwrites the surviving ones, instead of the other way round.

 Once again, some tools help, in order to:

  - being able to predict disk failures, using the *Self-Monitoring, Analysis and Reporting Technology System* (SMART).
 See notably `smartmontools <http://smartmontools.sourceforge.net/>`_

- - being notified (ex: by mail) whenever a RAID problem occurs (beware to RAID arrays silently failing until the last disk finally dies, taking with it all the data)
+ - being notified (ex: by email) whenever a RAID problem occurs (beware to RAID arrays silently failing until the last disk finally dies, taking with it all the data)

  - having a simple way of checking the state of the RAID array (ex: `displayRAIDStatus.sh <http://ceylan.svn.sourceforge.net/viewvc/ceylan/Ceylan/trunk/src/code/scripts/shell/displayRAIDStatus.sh?view=markup>`_), for example::

 	Personalities : [raid1]
 	md0 : active raid1 hda9[0] hdc3[1]
 		  19550976 blocks [2/2] [UU]

 	unused devices: <none>
 	[dev   9,   0] /dev/md0         3FC30DFE.3243F52C.9AEE4B58.D707F02D online